drush-ops/drush/docs/bootstrap.md

 none
 -----------------------
 Only run Drush _preflight_, without considering Drupal at all.
 Any code that operates on the Drush installation, and not specifically any Drupal directory, should bootstrap to this phase.
+This Attribute and value may also be used on a command _class_ when it wants to load before Drupal bootstrap is started.
+Commands that ship inside Drupal modules always bootstrap to full, regardless of _none_ value.

 root
 ------------------------------